mdn-pent/ctf-writeups/README.md

 # CTF Writeups
-Personal notes from CTFs platforms
+Personal notes from CTFs platforms.
 This repository contains personal writeups and notes from various Capture The Flag platforms and vulnerable machines.
-All solutions are written for educational purposes, without including flags or sensitive content.
+All solutions are written for educational purposes, can include flags or sensitive content.

 ## Platforms
 -TryHackMe - THM